Ahmadx90/Ethical-hacking-lab-series/README.md

+# Ethical-hacking-lab-series
+Hands-on network security labs covering enumeration, exploitation (EternalBlue, buffer overflows), malware analysis, web app testing, compliance scanning, and SIEM monitoring — using tools like Nmap, Metasploit, Burp Suite, SQLMap, Cuckoo Sandbox, and Wazuh.

-# 🔐 Network Security Labs – A Comprehensive Cybersecurity Simulation
+# Network Security Labs – A Comprehensive Cybersecurity Simulation

 This repository presents a broad collection of practical labs simulating real-world cybersecurity scenarios, executed within a controlled and isolated virtual environment.
 The work spans multiple security domains, from enumeration and exploitation to malware analysis, compliance scanning, and SIEM integration—reflecting the complete lifecycle of a professional red team/blue team engagement.

 ---

-## 📖 Overview
+##  Overview

 These labs were conducted to build hands-on proficiency in offensive and defensive security.
 The exercises include identifying vulnerabilities, exploiting weaknesses, analyzing malicious behavior, testing web applications, and monitoring threats.
 Each topic aligns with core principles in penetration testing, vulnerability management, incident response, and system hardening.